 - Have a good night sleep before and eat healthy, making sure your body gets all the nourishment it needs.

 - Ban negative thoughts from your mind.
 This is easier than you think.
 Just think of a good mantra you can use in advance, such as “I am well prepared.
 I know I can do it!“, "My mind is a super-computer.
 It remembers everything.”
 “I have amazing memory, focus and concentration!”
-So, every time a negative thought enters your mind, silently say your mantra and let your mind get to work.
+Every time a negative thought enters your mind, silently say your mantra and let your mind get to work.
 Relax and trust it.
 It really works!

-- Take deep breaths in and out your nose, making sure your body has enough oxygen to function well.
+- Take deep breaths in and out of your nose, making sure your body has enough oxygen to function well.

 FIND HELP TO REDUCE TEST ANXIETY